SJSU272Lab/SmartIDE/README.md

 ```

 Those two examples are very common problems even for experienced programmers.
 The first one is that we simply do not understand error messages.
 The latter one is not know the laguage very well.
 In old fashion, both demonstrate one common thing: Open browser and google it!
-We would like to improve our productivity and make the lives earsier for other software developers as well.
+Creating a SMART IDE would improve our productivity and make the lives earsier for other software developers as well.